lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ### Owned Contracts

 An Universal Profile is an **owned** smart contract.
 This means it is a contract that has an **owner**.

 The Contract's owner is a blockchain `address` that can represent anything, such as:

 - an Externally Owned Account (EOA), or many EOAs.
 - a multi-sig wallet.
 - an other smart contract that can represent anything (a DAO, a DEX, etc...).

 ![](./img/universal-profile-ownership.jpeg)

+> For more details, see [EIP-173: Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173)

 With the **Ownable** design pattern, a contract can be designed with _functionalities that can only be performed by the owner_.
 This gives the contract owner more control and privileges.